-While content is an essential part of a digital marketing campaign, for your content to be seen, you need to incorporate Search Engine Optimization into the mix.
+While content marketing is an essential part of the digital marketing campaign, you must incorporate Search Engine Optimization (SEO) into the mix for your content to be seen.

 Having an integrated strategy that combines SEO and content marketing can help you develop high-quality content that can make its way to the top of the search engines.